mcu-tools/mcuboot/docs/imgtool.md

 ## Managing keys

-This tool currently supports rsa-2048, rsa-3072 and ecdsa-p256 keys.
+This tool currently supports rsa-2048, rsa-3072, ecdsa-p256 and ed25519 keys.
 You can generate a keypair for one of these types using the 'keygen' command:

     ./scripts/imgtool.py keygen -k filename.pem -t rsa-2048

-or use ecdsa-p256 for the type.
+or use rsa-3072, ecdsa-p256, or ed25519 for the type.
 The key type used should match what mcuboot is configured to verify.

 This key file is what is used to sign images, this file should be protected, and not widely distributed.